 Spiked golf shoes have for long been the preferred option for players.
 But in recent years, spike-less shoes are becoming more and more popular as manufacturers improve on design.
-Are you in the market for a new pair of men’s golf shoes and wondering which one to pick?
+Are you in the market for a new pair of golf shoes for men and wondering which one to pick?
 This piece should provide some guidance on the better option.

 Important Purchase Considerations